craftcms/docs/docs/getting-started-tutorial/more/graphql.md

 Craft’s GraphQL API will feel familiar, now that you have experience with loading content in a Twig environment!

 ::: warning
-Building a front end this way is heavily reliant on experience with Javascript and other web technologies—there are also a _ton_ of options when it comes to frameworks and approaches!
+Building a front end this way is heavily reliant on experience with JavaScript and other web technologies—there are also a _ton_ of options when it comes to frameworks and approaches!
 This guide will only explore GraphQL basics that are generally applicable.
 :::

 ## Overview